HoppersPS4/Waste_Ur_Time/README.md

 # Updates

 09/29/2023 - 1.07b Released
-- alot of code cleaing for future release
+- alot of code cleaing for future source release
 - PS5 Support
+- A ton of checks to see if the Package file is actually a real Playstation Package.

 09/24/2023 - 1.06 Released
 - Removed 1.05 Build because i dont want to get sued.